UPPMAX/UPPMAX-documentation/docs/cluster_guides/dardel_migration.md

 Please [contact support](../support.md) if you run into problems when trying the guide below.

-This migration consists of a couple of steps summarized below.
+This migration consists of a couple of steps summarised below.
 Press the links to get more detailed explanation of each step.
 Note that step 1 requires some hours of waiting and step 2 requires an overnight wait.